-Open the DTP-ModelBuilding-Task6 workflow and execute it.
+Open the 'DTP-ModelConstruction-Task6' workflow and execute it.
 This example has a bilinear mesh and needs no alignment with the data point cloud.

 Project points and fit with all smoothing penalties set to zero.
 Rotate the result to see that it has developed a 'ridge' along one side, and the under-constrained corner elements distort unacceptably.
-Reset the fit (switch to Align and back to Fit pages), reproject and fit with the 'edge discontinuity penalty' set to 1.
+Reset the fit (switch to Align and back to Fit pages), reproject and fit with the :guilabel: 'Edge Discontinuity Penalty' set to 1.
 The result is much smoother.
 This penalty discourages solutions with differences in surface normals across edges of the mesh.
 Since the mesh uses bilinear interpolation, exact satisfaction of this condition cannot be met, nevertheless it minimises it as much as possible, and in particular it evens out this discontinuity since it is minimised in a 'least squares' sense.